Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @figure{/user_guides/boolean_operations/images/operations_image065.svg, "Diagram of BRepAlgoAPI package"}

-The detailed description of the classes can be found in corresponding .cdl files.
+The detailed description of the classes can be found in corresponding header files.
 The examples are below in this chapter.

 @subsection occt_algorithms_11b_2 Package BOPTest
 The package *BOPTest* provides the usage of the Boolean Component on Tcl level.
 The method *BOPTest::APICommands* contains corresponding Tcl commands: